+41 79 446 14 86 info@immofisc.ch

 • Otherwise, he will at worst be forced to sell in order to reduce his fixed costs or to compensate the children.

-Changes for cohabiting partners
+Changes for unmarried partners

 • Inheritance law does not regulate cohabitation.

-• Anyone who has already settled their estate and, for example, drawn up a will should study with an independent specialist the points that need to be adapted due to the reform in order to avoid making mistakes.
+• Anyone who has already settled their estate and drawn up, for example, a will should study with an independent specialist the points that need to be adapted due to the reform in order to avoid making mistakes.

-Changes, transfer of a business
+Changes, transmission of a company

-• Passing on the business within the family is much more than just a legal challenge.
+• Passing the business on within the family is much more than just a legal challenge.

-Outlook for future review stages for family businesses
+Prospects for future review stages for family businesses

 • This can put a company in difficulty or even lead to its fragmentation if a large part of the assets are tied up in the company.